SG60/ncal/README.md

 Configuration is via toml, command line flags, or environment variables (including via a .env file).

 See [old README.md](./oldREADME.md) for more info.

+Reading through `config.py` will give a lot of useful information on config options.
+Run `notion-gcal-sync --help` to get more info on the cli command.